Call It a Day

-Through an almost musical progression of repetitions, one afternoon turns into a strange, kaleidoscopic examination of empathy, assumptions, and the possibility or impossibility of ever really understanding one another.
+Lyrics from Time After Time drift in and out, as do out-of-context scenes from the Harrison Ford film Witness.
+Rather than playing characters, we inhabit roles loosely and interchangeably, trading places and perspectives by shifting chairs.
+Through an almost musical progression of repetitions, one afternoon becomes a strange, kaleidoscopic examination of empathy, assumption, and the possibility or impossibility of ever really understanding one another.

 Concept and performance Greg Wohead